Steve Roye: A Top Leader In Stand-up Comedy Education And Training

 After initially struggling to develop a powerful stand-up comedy act and almost quitting stand-up comedy altogether after 9 months…

-I discovered what is now referred to as the Killer Stand-up Comedy System (more detailed information about this can be found under tab called The System).
+I accidently discovered what is now referred to as the Killer Stand-up Comedy System and subsequent online course..

-If you want a detailed, blow-by-blow account of my horrible start at stand-up comedy and why I almost quit, open or download the 6 page PDF file by clicking the link below:
+If you want a detailed, blow-by-blow account of my horrible start at stand-up comedy and why I almost quit, check out Chapter 1 of the Interactive Writing Guide.

-That year I won won the Camp Pendleton Comedy Contest, which ultimately resulted in numerous appearances in the local comedy clubs — comedy clubs that I previously couldn’t even get open mic time in.
+In April 1993 I won the Camp Pendleton Comedy Contest, which ultimately resulted in numerous appearances in the local comedy clubs — comedy clubs that I previously couldn’t even get open mic time in.

-In less than 24 months after winning that contest, I had developed a stand-up comedy act that resulted in being able to headline 600-1500 seat venues all over Southern California and begin frequently working corporate events.
+In less than 24 months after winning that contest, I had developed a stand-up comedy act that afforded me the opportunity to headline 600-1500 seat venues all over Southern California and begin frequently working corporate events as a comedian.
+Not only that…

 In 1996, I began teaching other comedians my “system” for developing and delivering stand-up comedy material without having to “write” jokes from thin air.